Prefer Listening over Reading? Try SSC Audible...

 B. Quantitative methods:

 Barometric technique: Barometric technique of Demand Forecasting is based on the principle of recording events in the present to predict the future.
-In the Demand Forecasting process, this is accomplished by analysing the statistical and economic indicators.
-Generally, forecasters deploy statistical analysis like Leading series, Concurrent series or Lagging series to generate the Demand Forecast
+In the Demand Forecasting process, this is accomplished by analyzing the statistical and economic indicators.
+Generally, forecasters deploy statistical analyses like the Leading series, Concurrent series, or Lagging series to generate the Demand Forecast

 CRITERIA OF A GOOD FORECASTING METHOD

 Each demand forecast has its own Pros and Cons.
-Hence, it is very important to choose wisely based on the product, market size, competitor’s stand and cost factor.
-However, irrespective of a Demand Forecasting method, there are some criteria which need to be taken care of.
+Hence, it is very important to choose wisely based on the product, market size, competitor’s stand, and cost factor.
+However, irrespective of a Demand Forecasting method, there are some criteria that need to be taken care of.